 - Senior Research Fellowship in 2013 at The University of Hong Kong

-Professor Hui is the Philip Wong Wilson Wong Professor of Power Electronics at the University of Hong Kong.
-He is well known for his work on power electronics, in particular the development of novel strategies to manage energy consumption and electronic waste.
+Professor Hui was the Philip Wong Wilson Wong Professor of Power Electronics at the University of Hong Kong.
+He is currently the MediaTek Endowed Professor and Chair of Power Electronics at Nanyang Technological University, Singapore, and also Chair of Power Electronics at Imperial College London, U.K. He is well known for his work on power electronics, in particular the development of novel strategies to manage energy consumption and electronic waste.

 Light-Emitting Diodes (LEDs) are made of semiconductor materials that give off light when a current is applied to it.
 They are commonly found as small indicator lights and are becoming more widely used as light sources.
 When well implemented, LEDs can be more energy-efficient and reliable than incandescent or fluorescent lighting.
 The performance of LED systems is heavily influenced by two components: the driver which manages the power delivered to the LED; and the heat sink which dissipates heat from the light-producing junction.